JackSzwergold/Cheat-Sheets/content/Git - Merging Multiple Git Repositories into One Parent Repository.md

 Template: index
 ---

-## Git - Merging Multiple Git Repositories into One Parent Repository

-By Jack Szwergold

 This process will allow you to merge two disparate repositories into one parent repository.
 In this example, the contents of each “child” repository will be stored in directories named `Directory_A` and `Directory_B`.
 Feel free to adjust specifics to match your projects needs.

 ### Create a parent project directory.